-Project-TOP Solutions Customer Agreement
+Project-TOP Solutions Oy

 Effective Date 1.12.2015.

 Please read these this agreement carefully.
-By using Projecttop Products, you acknowledge that you have read, understood and agree to be bound by this agreement.
-Users who violate this agreement may have their access of Projecttop Products suspended or terminated, at any time.
+By using ProjectTOP Products, you acknowledge that you have read, understood and agree to be bound by this agreement.
+Users who violate this agreement may have their access of ProjectTOP Products suspended or terminated, at any time.

-This Customer Agreement (“Agreement”) is between you and Project-TOP Solutions Oy (2199018-9) (“Projecttop”).
+This Customer Agreement (“Agreement”) is between you and Project-TOP Solutions Oy (2199018-9) (“ProjectTOP”).
 “Customer” or “you” means your company.
 If you are entering into these Terms on behalf of an entity, such as your employer or the company you work for, you represent that you have the legal authority to bind that entity.

-Projecttop may change this Agreement from time to time.
+ProjectTOP may change this Agreement from time to time.
 Please check the Customer Agreement periodically for changes.

 You may increase the number of Users to access the Product.
 You must pay the applicable fee for the increased number of Users.